deep-bi/druid-multi-stage-query/docs/requests.md

 Sample response:

-If query was in `ACCEPTED` or `RUNNING` status and was actually cancelled returns empty response with 202 status If query was in `SUCCES` or `FAILED` status and don't need to be cancelled returns empty response with 200 status
+If query was in `ACCEPTED` or `RUNNING` status and was actually cancelled returns empty response with 202 status.

+If query was in `SUCCESS` or `FAILED` status and don't need to be cancelled returns empty response with 200 status.